omnius45467/SeasonedTrendStudio/wp-content/plugins/types/readme.txt

 10. Bulk editing child content using Field Tables

 == Changelog ==

+= 2.2.13 =
+* Fixed an issue between the Image field and databases using utf8mb4 character set

+= 2.2.12 =
+* Improved the performance of the Image field.

+= 2.2.11 =
+* Removed notices, to push users to activate Layouts theme integration plugins based on the current theme
+* Added filter to remove/add automatic notices on demand

+= 2.2.10 =
+* Compatibility changes for CRED 1.9
+* Updated Font Awesome to version 4.7.0
+* Fixed broken link in parent relationship table on unpublished posts
+* Fixed a compatibility issue with Soliloquy Slider

 = 2.2.9 =
 * Added the feature to display posts and pages in Toolset dashboard by default.